Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 It’s clear from the above points and discussion that you can use latex paint over the water-based primer.
 Here are some reasons to use this water-based paint over the oil-based primer.
 Oil-based primers always offer a shiny finish and a smooth painting surface no matter what type of paint is implemented over it.

 The reason is that it does not create any dangerous issues against it.
-A latex-based paint can cause severe issues after the paint is dried, exiting bad and found smelling chemicals, and making the pant looks like bleeding are the top issues.
+A latex-based paint can cause severe issues after the paint is dried, exiting bad and smelling chemicals, and making the pants look like bleeding are the top issues.
 Don’t worry because an oil-based primer is helpful to overcome all of these issues due to its perfect texture and many other advantages.

 Oil-based paint does not allow the surfaces to release substances, including tennis which is the biggest benefit for allergic patients.